halo/sso/README.md

 ### Also good to know

 * If the passport verification request times out (like 100ms), the authentication/authorization of the previous request is assumed to still be valid.

+# Development

+Requirements:

+* Ruby 2.1.0 (I think that's demanded for optionsl method keywords)
+* PostgresQL (There are uuid and inet column types for the Passport)